 Bonus Step: Caching System + CDN

-In order to reduce the processing time even further we developed a system that combines caching assets with Content Delivery Networks to achieve blazing fast geometry delivery.
+In order to reduce the processing time even further, we developed a system that combines caching assets with Content Delivery Networks to achieve blazing-fast geometry delivery.